 A degree is not strictly necessary

-The only time a person might struggle is when they receive a third-class degree, but even then, the majority of the time, experience usually holds greater weight than a degree, which is why it is a good idea to put experience before qualifications on a CV.
+Most of the time, experience usually holds greater weight than a degree, which is why it is a good idea to put experience before qualifications on a CV.

 Even with one of the best degrees, it would be nigh on impossible to walk into a copywriting position with no formal experience.